JorgeVanco/eng298-fa25-mod7-sbom-lab1/README.md

    ```bash
    grype sbom:../deliverables/sbom_syft_spdx.json -o table > ../deliverables/vuln_analysis_grype.txt
    ```
+### Syntax Breakdown

+**grype** Open-source command-line tool used to scans software packages and SBOMs for known vulnerabilities (CVEs) by checking them against vulnerability databases (e.g.,  NVD or GitHub Security Advisories)

+**sbom:../deliverables/sbom_syft_spdx.json** Tells Grype to use an existing SBOM as its input instead of scanning files directly.

+sbom: → The prefix tells Grype the input is an SBOM file, not a filesystem or container

+../deliverables/sbom_syft_spdx.json → Path to the SBOM generated earlier by Syft, one directory above the current folder inside deliverables

+**-o table** Program option (-o) specifying the output format.
+Here, table means results will be shown in a human-readable table format (columns for package, version, vulnerability, severity, etc.)

+**> ../deliverables/vuln_analysis_grype.txt** Redirects the command’s output into a text file instead of printing to the terminal.

+.. → Move up one directory.

+/deliverables/ → Save it in the deliverables folder

+vuln_analysis_grype.txt → The file name for the vulnerability report

 2. **In your report, include a table for the top 5 vulnerabilities that includes the following:**

    | **CVE** | **Severity** | **Component** | **Version** | **Comment** |